API#

 [str

-is not given, defaults to True.
+options.
 Passing specific packages as a list of strings will attempt to synchronize only those packages, use with caution.
-We recommend reading the additional documentation for this featurepackage_sync_ignore (
+(Deprecated: usepackage_sync_only

 Optional